-4.3 Personal data must be adequate, relevant and limited to what is necessary for processing
+5.3 Personal data must be adequate, relevant and limited to what is necessary for processing statement.

-4.3.1 Organisation Data Protection Officer/GDPR Owners are responsible for ensuring that the group does not collect information that is not strictly necessary for the purpose for which it is obtained.
+The organisation Data Protection Officer/GDPR Owners are responsible for ensuring that the group does not collect information that is not strictly necessary for the purpose for which it is obtained.

-- 4.3.2 All data collection forms (electronic or paper-based), including data collection requirements in new information systems, must include a fair processing statement or link to privacy statement. - 4.3.3 The Data Protection Officer / GDPR Owner will ensure that, on an annual basis all data collection methods are reviewed by resource owners to ensure that collected data continues to be adequate, relevant and not excessive. - 4.4 Personal data must be accurate and kept up to date with every effort to erase or rectify without delay - 4.4.1 Data that is stored by the data controller must be reviewed and updated as necessary.
-No data should be kept unless it is reasonable to assume that it is accurate. - 4.4.2 It is also the responsibility of the data subject to ensure that data held by the group is accurate and up to date.
-Completion of a registration or application form by a data subject will include a statement that the data contained therein is accurate at the date of submission. - 4.4.3 Staff should be required to notify the group of any changes in circumstance to enable personal records to be updated accordingly.
-It is the responsibility of the group to ensure that any notification regarding change of circumstances is recorded and acted upon. - 4.4.4 The Organisation Data Protection Officer / GDPR Owners are responsible for ensuring that appropriate procedures and policies are in place to keep personal data accurate and up to date, taking into account the volume of data collected, the speed with which it might change and any other relevant factors. - 4.4.5 On at least an annual basis, the organisation Data Protection Officer / GDPR Owners will review the retention dates of all the personal data processed by the group, by reference to the data inventory, and will identify any data that is no longer required in the context of the registered purpose.
-This data will be securely deleted/destroyed. - 4.4.6 The Organisation Data Protection Officer / GDPR Owners are responsible for responding to requests for rectification from data subjects within one month.
+All data collection forms (electronic or paper-based), including data collection requirements in new information systems, must include a fair processing statement or link to privacy

+The Data Protection Officer / GDPR Owner will ensure that, on an annual basis all data collection methods are reviewed by resource owners to ensure that collected data continues to be adequate, relevant and not excessive.

+5.4 Personal data must be accurate and kept up to date with every effort to erase or rectify without delay

+Data that is stored by the data controller must be reviewed and updated as necessary.
+No data should be kept unless it is reasonable to assume that it is accurate.

+It is also the responsibility of the data subject to ensure that data held by the group is accurate and up to date.
+Completion of a registration or application form by a data subject will include a statement that the data contained therein is accurate at the date of submission.

+Staff should be required to notify the group of any changes in circumstance to enable personal records to be updated accordingly.
+It is the responsibility of the group to ensure that any notification regarding change of circumstances is recorded and acted upon.

+The organisation Data Protection Officer / GDPR Owners are responsible for ensuring that appropriate procedures and policies are in place to keep personal data accurate and up to date, taking into account the volume of data collected, the speed with which it might change and any other relevant factors.

+On at least an annual basis, the organisation Data Protection Officer / GDPR Owners will review the retention dates of all the personal data processed by the group, by reference to the data inventory, and will identify any data that is no longer required in the context of the registered purpose.
+This data will be securely deleted/destroyed.

+The organisation Data Protection Officer / GDPR Owners are responsible for responding to requests for rectification from data subjects within one month.
 This can be extended to a further two months for complex requests.
-If the group decides not to comply with the request, the Data Protection Officer / GDPR Owner must respond to the data subject to explain its reasoning and inform them of their right to complain to the supervisory authority. - 4.5 Personal data must be kept in a form such that the data subject can be identified only as long as is necessary for processing. - 4.5.1 Personal data will be retained in line with the organisation Retention of Records Procedure and, once its retention date is passed, it must be securely destroyed as set out in this procedure. - 4.5.2 The organisation Data Protection Officer / GDPR Owners must specifically approve any data retention that exceeds the retention periods defined in Retention of Records Procedure and must ensure that the justification is clearly identified and in line with the requirements of the data protection legislation.
-This approval must be written.
+If the group decides not to comply with the request, the Data Protection Officer / GDPR Owner must respond to the data subject to explain its reasoning and inform them of their right to complain to the supervisory authority.

+5.5 Personal data must be kept in a form such that the data subject can be Identified only as long as is necessary for processing

+Personal data will be retained in line with the organisation Retention of Records Procedure and, once its retention date is passed, it must be securely destroyed as set out in this procedure.

+The organisation Data Protection Officer / GDPR Owners must specifically approve any data retention that exceeds the retention periods defined in Retention of Records Procedure and must ensure that the justification is clearly identified and in line with the requirements of the data protection legislation.

-4.6 Personal data must be processed in a manner that ensures the appropriate security
+5.6 Personal data must be processed in a manner that ensures the appropriate security